alanszlosek/voxeling/README.md

 voxeling
 ====

-See INSTALL.md for installation instructions.
+See INSTALL.md for installation instructions. **You can now build and run using Docker!**

 ## The Latest News